 Where You Can Find Microbetting

-DraftKings probably offers the most extensive microbetting options through their deal with SimpleBet.
+Betr first launched in Ohio and Massachusetts in 2023 as a spinoff of the SimpleBet technology, and is the first app build entirely off the concept of microbetting.
+DraftKings is available in more states and also offers the extensive microbetting options through their deal with SimpleBet.
 Many different markets are offered from Plate Appearance props to Pitcher/Inning props to Drive Outcome props.
 PointsBet’s offering, powered by Banach Technology, typically has a half dozen betting options based on the current inning, quarter, or period.
+It remains to be seen how much of that will transfer to Fanatics Sportsbook with their acquisition of PointsBet.
 Caesars offers microbetting for both batters and pitchers in MLB.
 PlayUp leverages some next batter and next inning props as well.
 In short, if your favorite sportsbook doesn’t offer microbetting, they probably soon will.

 Additionally, there’s going to be new ways to approach microbetting in the future.
 The convergence of sports betting and stock trading continues to happen.
 The concept of day trading is alluring to bettors.
 It’s also alluring to operators since it creates higher volume.
 You can be sure that operators will find a way to make sports betting take the form of day trading very soon.